kryo2k/angular-calendar/README.md

 ### Disclaimer
 Again, this is a work in progress.
 More documentation and examples to follow soon.
 I am not responsible for any damages caused by this software.
-If you notice any issues, please report them or better yet, fix them and I can pull in patches :-)
+If you notice any issues, please report them or better yet, fix them and I can pull in patches.

-Enjoy

-Hans G. Doller